View of Sutton Park spacer spacer

 spacer spacer

-Sutton Park is the largest urban park in Europe.
+Sutton Park is one of the largest urban parks in Europe, being some 2,200 acres (900 hectares) in area.[1]
 Already a Site of Special Scientific Interest (SSSI), it gained National Nature Reserve (NNR) status in March 1997.
 This is a remarkable achievement as the park is situated just 7 miles (11 km) from the centre of Birmingham, the UK's second largest city.
 Seldom is such a large expanse of varied 'rural' habitat found so close to the heart of a major city.
 Standing in the middle of Sutton Park, it is hard for a visitor to believe that the Park is surrounded on all sides by suburban sprawl.

 Picture taken from the cover of the 1980 booklet on Sutton Park